BrunoBrunckhorst/amazing-repo/README.md

-# amazing-repo
+# Amazing Repo
-This is an amazing repo to show as an example
+This is an amazing repo to show as an example!